 Market Grill’s tagline claims their fish is always fresh and wild caught, and I believe it.
 I loved this fish sandwich.
 And, important to note, I HATE fish.
 I am ultra-sensitive to even the slightest hint of fishy taste.
 I was raised in a rural area in a state land locked by at least two states on all four sides, and I claim this as my excuse for why I am able to taste even the slightest suggestion of less-than-fresh flavor in all types of seafood.

 The only downside to fresh, wild, and delicious fish in this iconic spot is the pricetag.
-When my bill for my sandwich without sides and a can of ginger ale arrived I owed $20!
+When my bill for my sandwich without sides and a can of ginger ale arrived I owed over $20!
 High, but totally worth the halibut encounter I’d just experienced.

 This excursion to Market Grill was a great way to restart my ritual of Pike Place Market Thursdays, and taking advantage- for the season I call a tiny apartment in the downtown of Seattle’s bustling metropolis home- to explore and enjoy all the unique and excellent spots Pike Place hides within it’s tiled floors and cobbled streets.